 Casper Wave and Nectar are both all-foam, bed-in-a-box options that you can order online.
 These two models are relatively soft and generally have a similar feel, but they differ in a few important ways.
 Casper Wave is a luxury model from veteran online mattress seller Casper, while Nectar is the flagship budget option from an increasingly well-known competitor.
-We’ll compare the mattresses in this post.
+Keep reading for our full Casper Wave vs Nectar mattress comparison.

 - Both are all-foam mattresses and also incorporate memory foam.